 Saturday marked the 15 year anniversary of Empowered Women International, a non-profit devoted to giving refugee, immigrant, and at-risk women social and economic stability through entrepreneurship training.
 On a daily basis, I have the privilege of being their spokeswoman and sharing the wonderful things they are accomplishing in various circles.

 On Saturday I had the opportunity to moderate a panel of EWI graduate entrepreneurs Floralba Camargo, Rana Jaafar Yaseen, Chithra Jeyaram, and local entrepreneurs Jennifer Lubrani Cisneros, Kate Glantz, and Julia Westfall.
-I was incredibly excited to help the panelists share what it really means to be a woman entrepreneur, the challenges they face, the positive impacts on their family, and why supporting women entrepreneurs matters on a local and global level.
+I was incredibly excited to help the panelists share what it really means to be a woman entrepreneur, how they can find the best forex broker to boost their income while setting up a business, the challenges they face, the positive impacts on their family, and why supporting women entrepreneurs matters on a local and global level.

 Challenges faced by these women included access to funding and business loans, giving themselves permission to try something new and outside of their comfort zone, and not limiting themselves and their success.
+Depending on the individual, some of these women may have found that certain challenges were more difficult to overcome than others.
+For example, there was once a time when funding and business loans would’ve been hard for someone working in the cannabis industry to obtain, yet with the help of these hemp business loans, it has now been made considerably easier.
+But that’s the beauty of having more knowledge in other areas, as you can always learn the tricks of the trade from other people.
 As a champion of women entrepreneurs, I hear these same challenges discussed and debated all over Washington, D.C. and around the globe.

 When I asked the panelists their favorite part of being a woman entrepreneur the responses were passionate.
 The words power, freedom, and control were echoed by most of the women.
 They also valued being able to create something and solve problems through their businesses.
 You could feel the energy, sincerity, and excitement in the room.
 Entrepreneurship had positively impacted every woman on the stage, an in turn they are positively impacting the world.